7ez/7ez/README.md

 - 🔭 I’m currently working on a lot of shit

-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Go and Python (mostly Go)

 - 💬 Ask me about anything